Updated 2025-02-22

 A FastConnect virtual circuit always requires IPv4 BGP addresses, but IPv6 BGP addresses are optional and only required for IPv6 traffic.
 Depending on how you're using FastConnect, you might be asked to provide the virtual circuit's BGP addresses yourself (both IPv4 and IPv6).

-The addresses consist of a pair: one for your end of the BGP session, and another for the Oracle end of the BGP session.
+The addresses consist of a pair: one for the on-premises end of the BGP session, and another for the Oracle end of the BGP session.

 When you specify a BGP address pair, you must include a subnet mask that contains both of the addresses.
-Specifically for IPv6, the allowed subnet masks are:
+For IPv6, the allowed subnet masks are:

 • /64